jakelawrence/dynamo-studio/README.md

 ## Notes and Limitations

 - Table counts/sizes from `DescribeTable` are approximate and not real-time.
-- Search is key-focused and can fall back to scans depending on term/table shape.
+- Search can fall back to scans depending on table shape and query term.
-- AI chat requires `ANTHROPIC_API_KEY`; without it, the core table UI still works.
+- AI features require `ANTHROPIC_API_KEY`; without it, the core table UI still works.
 - This project currently stores AWS credentials in env vars for local/dev convenience.
 For production, prefer IAM roles or a secure secrets manager.

 ## Troubleshooting